httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   - User agent detection requires an external device database
   - User agent detection is not cache friendly

 A popular alternative strategy is to use HTTP cookies ({{RFC6265}}) to communicate some information about the user agent.
-However, this approach is also not cache friendly, bound by same origin policy, and imposes additional client-side latency by requiring JavaScript execution to create and manage HTTP cookies.
+However, this approach is also not cache friendly, bound by same origin policy, and often imposes additional client-side latency by requiring JavaScript execution to create and manage HTTP cookies.

-This document defines a set of new request header fields that allow user agent to perform proactive content negotiation (Section 3.4.1 of {{RFC7231}}) by indicating device and agent specific preferences, through a mechanism similar to the Accept header field which is used to indicate preferred response formats.
+Proactive content negotiation (Section 3.4.1 of {{RFC7231}}) offers an alternative approach; user agents use specified, well-defined request headers to advertise their capabilities and characteristics, so that servers can select (or formulate) an appropriate response.

+However, proactive content negotiation requires clients to send these request headers prolifically.
+This causes performance concerns (because it creates "bloat" in requests), as well as privacy issues; passively providing such information allows servers to silently fingerprint the user agent.

+This document defines a new response header, Accept-CH, that allows an origin server to explicitly ask that clients send these headers in requests, for a period of time bounded by the Accept-CH-Lifetime response header.
+It also defines guidelines for content negotiation mechanisms that use it, colloquially referred to as Client Hints.

+Client Hints mitigate the performance concerns by assuring that clients will only send the request headers when they're actually going to be used, and the privacy concerns of passive fingerprinting by requiring explicit opt-in and disclosure of required headers by the server through the use of the Accept-CH response header.

+This document also defines an initial set of Client Hints.

-Client Hints does not supersede or replace the User-Agent header field.
+It does not supersede or replace the User-Agent header field.
 Existing device detection mechanisms can continue to use both mechanisms if necessary.
-By advertising its capabilities within a request header field, Client Hints allows for cache friendly and proactive content negotiation.
+By advertising user agent capabilities within a request header field, Client Hints allow for cache friendly and proactive content negotiation.

 ## Notational Conventions